- What is a cornea and how do cornea transplants restore sight?

 Cornea transplant surgery is typically an elective procedure allowing the surgeon and patient to choose the most convenient day for the surgery to take place.
 The need for emergency tissue is met within 24 hours.

-The Eye-Bank does keep a “bank” of tissue in its laboratory.
-Fortunately, cornea tissue can be preserved and stored for several days before it must be used for transplant.
-However, since the demand for ocular tissue is so great most donor tissue is distributed within a day or two after its arrival.
+The Eye-Bank does keep a "bank" of tissue in its laboratory.
+Fortunately, cornea tissue can be stored for up to 14 days before it must be used for transplant.
+However, since the demand for ocular tissue is so great most donor tissue is distributed within three or four days after its arrival.

 Tissue not used for transplantation or research is disposed of in an ethical manner.